Every artist website will tell you how wonderful a year they’ve had!...

 Truth is, I haven’t made much money this year....BUT, I’ve had my most amazing year ever!
 Firstly, my wife Lara and wee daughter Ruby continue to make me the happiest man alive, so I’m already winning.
 My mamma in Italy is good in her new little flat, misses papà as we all do, but she’s soldiering on in her own adorable way...Music is going pretty well too...

-In 2018 I’ve worked with one of my 3 all time musical idols, Danny Thompson.
-Considering that my other musical idol (Enzo Jannacci) is dead, I have actually reached the pinnacle of my apprenticeship!
-I have written a wonderful collection of songs, which I will release (after recording them somewhere) in 2019.
+In 2018 I’ve worked with my all time musical idol, Danny Thompson.
+I feel I may have actually reached the pinnacle of my apprenticeship thus far!
+Although of course I keep the absolute certainty that life itself is an apprentiship which only finishes when we kick the bucket (at least as far as we can keep a record of it..).
+I have written a wonderful collection of songs, which I premiere in 2019.
 But especially, Danny has helped me to become the artist I always wanted to be, which required a healthy battery of my self doubt in favour of just being honest and play from the heart.

 Highlights of my own gigs were “inventing” a way to be a stage “compère” whilst grooving on double bass at March into Pitlochry, hosting the Acoustic stage at Southern Fried Festival, the obligatory late night gig at the Belladrum Festival, my own headline gig at Perth Theatre, all with my musical brother Owen Nicholson.
 And then of course the great commission for the Edinburgh Multilingual Stories Festival, in which I met great people, delivered workshops to wonderful kids, explored my own bilingual identity and sang about it in a great gig at the Roxy, accompanied by Jon Mackenzie on guitar.